Nutrition Tips for Lichen Planus

 - Itchiness at the affected site

 The most common form of the disease is found on the skin.
 The usual prescribed treatment is topical application of corticosteroids.
-With no cure being currently known, conventional medical treatment, like Emuaid, is concerned with the management of symptoms of lichen planus.
+With no currently known cure, conventional medical treatments, like Emuaid, are concerned with the management of symptoms of symptoms of lichen planus.
 Lesions usually clear up naturally within 6-9 months, or much sooner depending on the severity of the disease.

 In contrast, lichen planus lesions found in the mouth persist for many years, can be difficult to treat and carry with them a high rate of recurrence.